ura-design-system/isomerpages-boa/resources/news/_posts/2019-01-10-Founders-Memorial-Design-Competition.md

 date:   2019-01-11
 permalink: "/resources/news/founders-memorial-design-competition"
 ---
-This ia two-stage international architectural design competition launched by the National Heritage Board, Singapore, to invite design proposals for the Founders' Memorial.
+This is two-stage international architectural design competition launched by the National Heritage Board, Singapore, to invite design proposals for the Founders' Memorial.
 The Founders' Memorial will be an integrated gallery and garden experience to honour the legacy of our founding generation to reflect on the ideals and values upon which our nation is built.
 It will be sited at Bay East Garden, and be a development with significant civic presence, integrating architectural and landscape design, and be accessible to all visitors.

 The Singappore Institute of Architects has been appointed to organise the competition, which is launched on 10 January 2019.